LiLabAtVT/LiLabAtVT.github.io/index.md

   overlay_image: /assets/images/header.jpeg
   cta_label: "Our GitHub Repository"
   cta_url: "https://github.com/LiLabAtVT"
-excerpt: "We are driven by big data in plant genomics and phenomics."
+excerpt: "We are driven by the revolution of big data and AI in genomics and phenomics."
 intro:
-  - excerpt: 'Our research focuses on developing computational tools for genome scale data analysis.
-The goal is to understand the connections between genotypes and phenotypes by developing computational algorithms that integrate genome and phenome data.'
+  - excerpt: 'Our research focuses on developing computational tools for genomic and phenomic data analysis.
+We are interested in understanding the connections between genotypes and phenotypes.
+Our approach is to use interpretable machine learning methods to extract meaningful information from big data and to make actionable predictions.'
 feature_row:
   - image_path: /assets/images/regulatory_network.jpeg
     alt: "placeholder image 1"
     title: "Regulatory genomics"
-    excerpt: "We are interested in developing computational tools to understand gene regulations in plant species."
+    excerpt: "Understand gene regulation using networks."
     url: /research/CoReg/
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/field.jpeg
     alt: "placeholder image 2"
     title: "Pathogen detection"
-    excerpt: "We are interested in developing computaional tools to perform early detection of pathogen infection for plants."
+    excerpt: "Early detection of plant diseases."
     url: "https://github.com/LiLabAtVT"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/soybean.jpeg
     title: "Phenomics and GWAS"
-    excerpt: "We are interested in developing computational tools to associate the phenotype with genetic variation of plants"
+    excerpt: "Associate the phenotype with genetic variations in plants"
     url: "https://github.com/LiLabAtVT"
     btn_label: "Read More"
     btn_class: "btn--primary"